Theatre Practices, BA BA

 Our personalized curriculum provides you with a comprehensive education in theatre practices while ensuring you develop critical thinking and problem-solving skills, effective communication and a knack for collaboration.
 You’ll take a variety of courses and top it off with an opportunity to showcase your skills in a final capstone project of your choice.

-View the Theatre Practices, BA requirements.
+Explore the Theatre Practices, BA requirements in the Academic Catalog.

 Performances